So, you need to spruce up your flooring, but your budget is tight. What can you do?

 As with any type of flooring, some of these cheap flooring ideas are not suitable for every room in the house.

 LVP and LVT are extremely versatile and can work in just about any room in the house.
-They are easy to walk on and since they resemble wood and natural stone, they look good in any setting.
+They are easy to walk on and, since they resemble wood and natural stone, they look good in any setting.

-Since the inexpensive laminate is thin, it can wear down easily in high traffic areas.
-And if you install it in a bathroom, it is best to lay a moisture barrier between the planks and the subfloor.
+Laminate also looks good in any room; however, it does have a few limitations (especially cheap laminate).
+Since inexpensive laminate is often quite thin, it can wear down easily in high traffic areas.
+And if you install laminate in a bathroom, it is always best to lay a moisture barrier between the planks and the subfloor.

-But they are hard and cold.
-So, if you are thinking about installing ceramic tiles in your bedroom, you may also want to invest in a large rug.
+Ceramic tiles are highly durable and easy to maintain.
+From this standpoint, they can work in any room.
+But tile is hard and cold.
+So, if you are thinking about installing ceramic tiles in your bedroom (for instance), you may also want to invest in a large rug.

 Where Can You Find These Options Cheaply?